stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 wget -q
 unzip -q
 ```
-- If a command dose not come with such a functionality use `&>/dev/null` for suppresinf output verbosity.
+- If a command dose not come with such a functionality use `&>/dev/null` to suppress its output.

 Example:
 ```bash